 Indicator Status (R/Y/G) Identify specific strategies and action steps implemented to support progress for each of the Demonstrable Improvement Indicators.
 Provide point in time trend data such as BoY, MoY and EoY benchmarks used to measure and track cohorts to determine progress made.
 Provide evidence of impact and measurable contributive value of specific, applied methods on instruction, student learning, and rates of proficiency in ELA and Math.
 Describe how the data trends for this reporting cycle will inform future action steps.
 Include a description of any adjustments made to the Continuation Plan and corresponding data used to inform the adjustment, as applicable.
 Provide hyperlinks, inclusive of evidence, such as data, information, and/or relevant documents.
 Such must be made publicly available prior to submitting this report.
-Teacher provides adequate modeling and practice opportunities required for mastery.
-Students have opportunities to engage in Accountable Talk.
-Evidence of opening activity Evidence of closing assessment Evidence of culturally relevant teaching Evidence of personalizing learning Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback Scaffolds and adjustments are made to instruction based on checks for understanding 105 3-8 ELA ED Core Subject PI Utilizing our most recent student data from the Fall NWEA Reading assessment, we have calculated a projected ELA Performance Index of 43.0.
+Evidence of opening activity Evidence of closing assessment Evidence of culturally relevant teaching Evidence of personalizing learning Evidence of teacher collecting data throughout lesson Student progress is monitored through a variety of formative assessments and documents toward mastery Students receive timely and specific feedback Scaffolds and adjustments are made to instruction based on checks for understanding 105 3-8 ELA ED Core Subject PI Student data from the Fall administration of the district wide NWEA Reading assessment was used to track student growth and progress.
+Both the achievement and growth results were used with teachers during instructional meetings and PLTs.
+Teachers planned using a data-driven cycle to monitor student growth, identify focus standards where students were not reaching mastery, and create action plans to address specific deficits.
+Teachers also worked with students to aid them in creating academic goals and tracking their progress around multiple data points.
+Utilizing our most recent student data from the Fall NWEA Reading assessment, we have calculated a projected ELA Performance Index of 43.0.
 At this point in the year, this is below our progress target of 70.7.
 NWEA Reading Growth reports show that 40.94% of our students showed high and average high growth from Fall to Fall.
 Average growth was seen in 16.96% of students and 42.11% showed low average and low growth.